-Without discrete trial training (DTT), it would be counted as a negative or incorrect if the child was unable to do that task completely and independently on their own.
+An example of DTT in the home could be if a child has a goal of washing their hands independently.
+Without discrete trial training (DTT), it would be counted as a negative or incorrect if the child could not do that task completely and independently on their own.

 With discrete trial teaching, the reinforcement is given as the child learns each new step or trial within the chained program or training discrete trial.
 In this example, that same goal of washing hands could be broken down into:

-- Step one: turn on water
+- Step one: Turn on the water

-- Step two: wet hands
+- Step two: Wet hands

-- Step three: pump soap into hands
+- Step three: Pump soap into hands

-- Step four: rub hands together for twenty seconds
+- Step four: Rub hands together for twenty seconds

-- Step five: rinse hands
+- Step five: Rinse hands

-- Step six: turn off water
+- Step six: Turn off the water

-- Step seven: dry hands
+- Step seven: Dry hands

-Using DTT in a classroom setting
+Using DTT in a Classroom Setting

 An example of using the DTT method in the classroom could be a teacher shaping and modifying the behavior of a student who forgets to turn in work.
 The steps could be broken down for the student in need of intervention:

-Step one: take out your notebook for the day
+- Step one: Take out your notebook for the day

-Step two: remove your homework from the notebook
+- Step two: Remove your homework from the notebook